The Product Regulation and Liability Review: Austria

 Causes of action

 Causes of actions for product liability claims in general have their basis in civil law, such as the Product Liability Act, general tort law, contract law and the concept of contract with protective effect for third parties described above.
-Further, a product liability claim may also be based on a violation of a 'protective law'.
+In addition, a product liability claim may be based on a violation of a 'protective law'.

 The placing of a defective product on the market or violations of product safety requirements may also constitute a criminal offence under the Austrian Criminal Code, if for instance this causes bodily injury or death of a person, (substantial) environmental damage, or danger to life and health to a larger number of persons, or danger to another's property to significant extent.
 Apart from the responsible individual or individuals in Austria, legal entities can also be liable for criminal offences under certain conditions (as set out in the Austrian Corporate Criminal Liability Act).